Updated December 11, 2025

 Panoramic glass roof

 The A6 Sportback e-tron offers this cool glass roof that can go from transparent to four levels of opaqueness with the touch of a button.
+It’s great for sunny climates.

 Bang & Olufsen audio

-We think it’s good to see — and hear — some perennially favorite features making their way into Audi’s newest cars.
-The A6 Sportback e-tron offers a Bang & Olufsen surround-sound system with 830 watts going through 20 speakers, some of those speakers being in the front headrests.
+In case you want even more isolation from the world outside, the A6 Sportback e-tron offers a Bang & Olufsen surround-sound system with 830 watts going through 20 speakers, some of those speakers being in the front headrests.

 Audi’s new-vehicle and powertrain warranties last four years or 50,000 miles, whichever happens first.
 EV batteries are covered for eight years or 100,000 miles.
 This is all typical for the class, especially among European luxury car makers.